samgiles/blog/content/posts/hackatum-covid19-edition.md

 ## Tools and libraries we used

-The frontend was written as a React single page web app - while I have strong feelings about the React ecosystem, I think it makes it very easy to build consumer facing apps that are really heavy on the mobile web and therefore frustrating or inaccessible to a large proportion of the web's users...
+The frontend was written as a React single page web app - while I have strong feelings about the React ecosystem because I think it makes it very easy to build consumer facing apps that are really heavy on the mobile web and therefore frustrating or inaccessible to a large proportion of the web's users...
 For a hackday, precisely because it is a productive framework that makes things easier, we managed to get a really cool looking app running very quickly.
 You can find [the code on GitHub here](https://github.com/hack2020team/pe-fe).

 The messaging service was written in Rust using the [`async_tungstenite` crate](https://docs.rs/async-tungstenite/) for websockets, and the [`tonic` crate](https://github.com/hyperium/tonic) for gRPC.
 The code can be found [on GitHub here](https://github.com/hack2020team/backend-services).